Dropbox Capture brings video messaging to the distributed workforce

 As a cloud storage platform, Dropbox has always been used to store large videos, but the company noted that it saw a 50% increase in the number of video-editing files added to Dropbox between 2019 and 2020.
 But a combination of large files, low bandwidth, and myriad formats can make it difficult to share video content with peers and managers for sign-off.

-This is why Dropbox is launching a video collaboration tool called Replay, to make it easier to garner and respond to feedback from a central place without having to download files or send feedback through third-party channels such as email or Google Docs.
-It also supports comments and annotations for specific frames.
+This is why Dropbox is launching a video collaboration tool called Replay — to make it easier to garner and respond to feedback from a central place without having to download files or send feedback through third-party channels such as email or Google Docs.
+Replay also supports comments and annotations for specific frames.

 Finally, the company also announced Dropbox Shop, which is a sales platform that helps creators monetize their work by turning a file into a product.

-It’s worth noting that this does only apply to digital content such as photos or illustrations, but it marks a notable evolution for Dropbox as a company, allowing users to create product listings from their creations in just a few clicks and sell it to anyone, anywhere.
+It’s worth noting that this does only apply to digital content such as photos or illustrations, but it marks a notable evolution for Dropbox as a company and allows users to create product listings from their creations in just a few clicks and to anyone, anywhere.

-Dropbox Capture is available in beta today for all business and personal plan subscribers, while Dropbox Replay and Dropbox Shop will be arriving in beta “soon”.
+Dropbox Capture is available in beta today for all business and personal plan subscribers, while Dropbox Replay and Dropbox Shop will be arriving in beta “soon.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: